Jordenyeah/rpcsx-android-nightly-compile/README.md

 > **Warning**: Do not ask for link to games or system files.
 Piracy is not permitted on the GitHub nor in the Discord.

+**THIS ISNT AN OFFICAL COMPILER, THIS IS A FUN HOBBY I DO SOMETIMES**

 ## Contributing